 The theme I chose for my year as president was making a difference in the world, and I feel moved to have worked with a wonderful team of volunteers who are all making a difference in this world in many ways.
 Their contributions extended well beyond the generous giving of their time to the STC CWC chapter.
 Some of these ways were celebrated in the forum topic on Making a Difference, but many volunteers and members were too modest to post in public about the great things they do!
 Here are excerpts from postings in the forum that list a few of the ways our members are being the change they want to see in the world:

 - taking public transit

-- growing our own produce
+- growing their own produce